2020-21 eligibility: The 9U Academy program is for children born in 2012. The 10U Academy program is for children born in 2011.

 - Depending on the number of players registered, training sessions or age groups might be combined.

-- Addition of a "buildout line."
+- Per U.S. Soccer guidelines, a "buildout line" will be used for 9U and 10U games.
 The buildout line is used to promote playing the ball out of the back in an unpressured setting.
 When the goalkeeper has the ball, either during play or from a goal kick, the opposing team must move behind the buildout line.
 Once the opposing team is behind the buildout line, the goalkeeper can pass, throw or roll the ball to a teammate.
 After the ball is put into play, the opposing team can then cross the buildout line and play resumes.

 - Punting the ball is not allowed, as this would defeat the purpose of the buildout line and reduce the opportunity to play out of the back in an unpressured setting.